 Discover the Added Benefits of ISO 21469 Certification

-The ISO 21469 standard is recognized internationally.
+The ISO 21469 standard is recognised internationally.
 It specifies the hygiene requirements for the formulation, manufacture and use of lubricants that may come into contact with food products during processing.
 These are often referred to as H1 lubricants, which are designated for “incidental food contact.”

 Certification is already mandated by law in Brazil, and many leading brands specify ISO-certified lubricants for use in their facilities.
-ISO 21469 certification is also recognized in the pharmaceutical, cosmetics and animal feed industries.
+ISO 21469 certification is also recognised in the pharmaceutical, cosmetics and animal feed industries.

 You could already be on your way to ISO 21469 if you:

 - Manufacture H1-grade food-grade lubricants.
 ISO certification could be the next logical step.